 While the crowns are being created, Dr. Francis will provide you with a temporary tooth cap.
 In about 2 to 3 weeks, you will return to our office.
 Dr. Francis will place the crowns on the teeth and make sure they are secure.

-If you have an old filling or dental crown, we can replace them for you.
+If you have an old filling or dental crown, we can replace it for you.
 Worn, broken, or metal restorations do not blend in with natural teeth and can damage natural surrounding teeth.
 Receiving new crowns provides stability and security to your teeth and gums.

 Dental Crown FAQs